5 Signs Your Retail Store Needs A Makeover

 4. Does your store look old?

 Retail lives and dies by the answer to this one question: What's new?
-Just like hairstyles, jean styles, and tie and lapel styles change, so do store styles.
+Like hairstyles, jean styles, and tie and lapel styles change, so do store styles.
 Whatever style your store was in ’03 probably isn’t what’s hot right now.
 And if it is even older - the probability of looking dated is even stronger.

 Taking your cues from magazines, TV shows, and even the major retailers who have spent a lot of money trying to figure out how to look new could make you look at your store critically.
 Are there updates to be made?